-Stock market today: Asian shares are mixed ahead of Fed Chair speech and Nvidia earnings
+Stock market today: Global shares are mixed ahead of Fed Chair Powell's speech and Nvidia earnings

-TOKYO (AP) — Asian markets were trading mixed Wednesday ahead of Fed Chair Jerome Powell's highly anticipated speech later in the week.
+TOKYO (AP) — Global markets were trading mixed Wednesday ahead of Federal Reserve Chair Jerome Powell's highly anticipated speech later in the week.

 Powell is set to speak Friday at an event in Jackson Hole, Wyoming, the site of several major policy announcements by the Fed.

 The Fed has already hiked its main interest rate to the highest level since 2001 in hopes of grinding high inflation down to a 2% target.
 High rates work by slowing the entire economy bluntly and hurting prices for investments.

-Inflation has come down considerably from its peak above 9% in summer 2022, but economists say getting the last percentage point of improvement may be the most difficult.
+Inflation has come down considerably from its peak above 9% in the summer of 2022, but economists say getting the last percentage point of improvement may be the most difficult.

 The hope among traders is that Powell would indicate the Fed is done hiking interest rates for this cycle and that it could begin cutting them next year.
 But strong reports on the economy recently have hurt such hopes.
 A solid job market and spending by U.S. households could be feeding more fuel into pressures that push upward on inflation.